-Why lawyers representing international clients who plan to marry should always consider the international ramifications of any proposed prenuptial agreement.
+Why lawyers representing international clients who plan to marry should always consider the international ramifications of prenuptial agreements across borders.

 By Evie Jeang, International Family Lawyer